IchiTaku326/Diagapeyev-Cipher-Solver/README.md

 > **СЕКТОР А**

-These fragments exhibit strong agreement with Russian trigram statistics and contribute significantly to the optimization score.
+These fragments exhibit strong agreement with Russian trigram statistics and contribute significantly to the overall language-model score.

-Although this does **not** constitute proof of the historical plaintext, it demonstrates that meaningful linguistic structures can emerge from heuristic optimization over an under-specified transposition system.
+Although this does **not** constitute proof of the historical plaintext, it demonstrates that meaningful linguistic structures can emerge through heuristic optimization over an under-specified transposition system.

 ---

 # Discussion

-Unlike conventional cryptanalysis, this project does not assume prior knowledge of the original checkerboard or encryption key.
+Unlike conventional cryptanalysis, this project does not assume prior knowledge of:

+- the original checkerboard,
+- the encryption key,
+- or the original plaintext.

-Instead, the reconstruction is driven entirely by statistical optimization guided by Russian language models.
+Instead, reconstruction is driven entirely by statistical optimization guided by Russian language models.

 The framework demonstrates that optimization over a large search space can recover highly structured linguistic candidates from an otherwise under-specified cipher.

-Consequently, the project should be viewed primarily as a computational investigation into heuristic structure extraction rather than as a claim of definitive historical decryption.
+Accordingly, this project should be regarded primarily as a computational investigation into heuristic structure extraction rather than as a claim of definitive historical decryption.

 ---